umich-dbgroup/templar/data/sdss/README.md

 * Log End Date: 06/10/2012
 * Total Tuples: 94,352,888

-We retrieve data in CSV format using the script `download_logs.sh`.
+We retrieve data in CSV format using the script `download_logs.sh` into the `csv/` folder.
 This only selects queries which did not result in errors and also retrieved a non-zero amount of rows from the database.

+*Notes:*

-*Note:* Result tuples are not ordered by date by default within each CSV file.
+* Result tuples are not ordered by date by default within each CSV file.
+* SDSS CSV files are not correctly formatted and quoted (i.e. the SQL statements incorrectly contain commas that mess with CSV formatting).

 We retrieve the following columns for use: